-A museum dedicated to the history, ethnography, ecology, economy and geography of the Ebro Delta and Terres de l'Ebre.
-One of the main cultural centres in the region.
+Building dedicated to the history, ethnography, ecology, economy and geography of the Terres de l’Ebre.
+It is one of the main cultural entities in the territory.

 Amposta has several well-preserved modernist buildings which are part of the city's contemporary development.